hellozhuo/stdnet/README.md

 # SDNet and STDNet
-Implementation of "Rapid Salient Object Detection with Difference Convolutional Neural Networks" The code will be released soon.
+Implementation of "Rapid Salient Object Detection with Difference Convolutional Neural Networks".

+The code will be released soon.